Minister: Leah LaPlante

 Conservation Trust Find Sticker (CTF) and Big Game Tags

-The Central Registry Office is currently working on introducing a new online CTF/Big Game Tag ordering system this year which will allow you to receive your CTF confirmation print out the day of purchase, and allow you to harvest Fish, Game Birds, and Small Game.
+The Central Registry Office has implemented a new online CTF/Big Game Tag ordering system this year which will allow you to receive your CTF confirmation print out the day of purchase, and allow you to harvest Fish, Game Birds, and Small Game.
 We will mail you the sticker along with your Big-Game Tags, if ordered.
 These options will be available to you on June 1st, after completion of the MMF online harvester survey.

 How to order CTF/Tags Online (after June 1st, 2022)